 Links to track activities for various grade levels are below in bold red.

-This interactive track activity was designed to follow a reading of any of the Twelve Days books.
+These animal track posters were designed to follow a reading of any of the Twelve Days books.
 NOTE: We are doing some tweaks so there may be updates in the next month.
 The tracks are close to actual size.
 Post the tracks around a room, library, classroom, or bookstore and let the children try to identify these tracks belonging to animals found in North America.
-Also provided are answer sheet for children and the answer guide.
-Check out the answer sheet for younger children with pictures plus the picture answer guide.
+Also provided are answer sheets (for various age levels) and the answer guides.

 Don’t want to print out posters and do an abbreviated track activity?